 Terizidone can be used instead of cycloserine and is assumed to be equally efficacious.

 - Cycloserine (cs)

 - Terizidone (trd)

 - Ethionamide (eto)

 - Protionamide (pto)

-Group 5 – Agents with unclear role in treatment of drug resistant-TB
+Group 5 – Agents with an unclear role in the treatment of drug resistant-TB

 Group 5 drugs are not recommended by WHO for routine use in drug-resistant TB treatment because their contribution to the efficacy of multidrug regimens is unclear.
 They can be used in cases where it is impossible to design adequate regimens with the medicines from Groups 1–4, such as in patients with XDR-TB.